section-engineering-education/engineering-education/new_contributors/CONTRIBUTING.md

 We will be making our payouts of our Tech Tutorials up to $150.00 USD (for tutorials that need little to no extra revisions).

-Our new tiered pay structure will incentivize contributors who submit polished (and near-ready to be published) articles consistently.
+Our pay structure is meant to incentivize contributors who submit polished (and near-ready to be published) articles consistently.

 Articles are expected to be clearly understood, well-written, pre-checked for English grammatical issues, and technically accurate (with code tested).